Clinical interests in gastrointestinal (GI), lung, and breast cancers.

 Kelvin undertook specialist training in medical oncology at Royal Perth and Sir Charles Gairdner hospitals.
-He also completed a clinical diploma in palliative medicine with the Royal Australasian College of Physicians and is highly experienced in cancer symptom management.
+He also completed a clinical diploma in palliative medicine with the Royal Australasian College of Physicians and has a clinical interest in cancer symptom management.

 In addition to his work in Mandurah, Kelvin has a public position at Rockingham General Hospital and a private practice at Joondalup Hospital.
 He has an interest in improving medical education, enjoys teaching medical students and junior medical staff, and holds a graduate certificate in clinical education from Flinders University.

-Kelvin is a general medical oncologist and treats all adult solid tumour types, but has a special interest in gastrointestinal, lung and breast cancer.
+Kelvin is a general medical oncologist and treats all adult solid tumour types, however has a special interest in gastrointestinal, lung and breast cancer.

 - Royal Australasian College of Physicians (FRACP)